samdai01/running_alarm_clock/movement/readme.md

 Move the folder `alarm_clock_movement` into the the `C:\Program Files\\(x86)\\Arduino\\Libraries` or the install location libraries directory to add the source code as an Arduino library.

+## TODO:
+Movement is not stright, adjust the speed values and record the proper percentages (approximate) to make the alarm clock go perfectly straight.

 ## Libraries Included

 `alarm_clock_motor_movement`